jamesjsong/jamesjsong.github.io/_posts/2024-12-26-Father-Joe.md

 *At this point I prayed a prayer.
 I prayed many times before during Mass—I used to follow my mom there—but it was the first time in my life that I truly prayed.
 I prayed that Paul’s pain would be given to me instead—the selfish me that was so into meeting girls that I didn’t even notice Paul’s bad leg.*

 *Then, like Elijah and the priests of Baal in the Bible[^2], the Holy Spirit came down like a pillar of fire.
 I felt my body burning.
 I was shaking to the core—even now I tremble when I talk about it.
 I had a cool head—I could think clearly—but my whole body was hot.
 And I saw Jesus on the cross, bleeding.
-He was talking to me:“Do you know why I died?
+He was talking to me: “Do you know why I died?
 I died for your sins.”*

 *Then I saw my life like a panorama, with all the moments when I sinned.
 I was in ninth-grade—what sin could a boy have?
 And I prayed two things—and this is true prayer: one, that Jesus would forgive me, that I was sorry; and two, for others, that my friend would be healed and that his sickness would come upon me in his place.
 He listened to the first prayer, but not the second.*